OSerge/finsight/frontend/README.md

-# SEC Insights Frontend
+# Finsight Frontend

-This is Fnsight, a tool that let's you analyze multiple financial documents, powered by LlamaIndex.
+This is Finsight, a tool that let's you analyze multiple financial documents, powered by LlamaIndex.

 ## Technical Details